ivaylokenov/MyTested.WebApi/documentation/README.md

 ### Handler configuration

-You can test whether HTTP message handler returns correct response for a particular request:
+You can test whether HTTP message handler returns correct response for a particular request.
+See the [request message builder](#http-request-message) for all available options:

 ```c#
 // instantiates handler with parameterless constructor